snehaa011/LeetCode/README.md

 # LeetCode
-LeetCode daily questions that I solve are uploaded here.
+This repository is dedicated to solutions of various LeetCode questions that I have solved.